 The evidence-based addiction recovery methods practiced at Opus Treatment in Costa Mesa include thorough and comprehensive treatment plans for anyone who finds themself dealing with an opioid use disorder.

-If you, a close friend, family member, or someone else you know is suffering from opioid addiction and are considering the use of Sublocade as a treatment, Opus Treatment and the laid-back atmosphere in Southern California can be the best solution.
+If you, a close friend, family member, or someone else you know is suffering from opioid addiction and are considering the use of Sublocade treatment, Opus Treatment and the laid-back atmosphere in Southern California can be the best solution.

 We offer Sublocade injection treatment that can coincide along with the necessary professional therapy support to ensure a positive result.
 This combination creates just the right psychological support outlets that individuals often need to overcome the overwhelming thoughts and feelings surrounding their opioid addiction.
 Contact us at Opus today to speak with one of our addiction specialists or admissions representatives who can answer all your questions, as well as address any concerns.
 We are more than happy to provide any information that you will need to learn more about our team and specialized treatment plans.